H. M. Jayawardena: Career

 Jayawardena started his musical career as a freelance flutist at SLBC.
 He was also the flutist in stage plays such as Devlowa Yanakam and Neth Anda Bisaw which were created at that time.
 His first musical composition was the song Oba Ha Mema sung by T. M. Jayaratne.
 After the success of the song, Jayawardena composed the song Siyak Aayu Leba for Jayaratne.
 In 1981, he made his cinema debut composing the soundtrack to the blockbuster Aradhana along with Rohana Weerasinghe.
 The music of the film received critical acclaim and later won the 1982 Sarasaviya Award for the Best Music Director for the song Sinawakin Puthuige Muwe.
 In 1985, Jayawardena won the Presidential Award, but refused it, stating that the award should go the fellow musician Premasiri Khemadasa.
 He said that the music of Khemadasa's Thunweni Yamaya was better than the music of his film Muhudu Lihini.

-As a prolific composer, Jayawardena rendered his versatile knowledge to make several popular hits across many genres and for artists including, Sanda Tharu Nihadai by W.D.
+As a composer, Jayawardena rendered his knowledge to make several popular hits across many genres and for artists including, Sanda Tharu Nihadai by W.D.
 Amaradeva, Raththaran Neth Dekin, Me Punchi Rate by Jayaratne, Obayi Ramya Sanda Kirana by Nanda Malini, Eya Yanna Giya Makila, Eka Yayaka Mal by Sanath Nandasiri, Miniseku Pita Nagi, Sayurak Nodu Gangulak, Nube Sithata Punsada by Sunil Edirisinghe, Mala Giraviye by Karunarathna Divulgane, Pancha Kalyaniye by Krishantha Erandaka, Eya Yanna Giya by Amarasiri Peiris, Balikaviyan Thaksala Doren, Kirula Muthu Lihin by Janaka Wickramasinghe and Eka Yaye Kaka Wati by Sunil Edirisinghe and Edward Jayakody, Bana Kiyana Ratak by Jayakody.

 Jayawardena also composed some popular songs for his wife Malani, beginning with the solo hit Raja Maduraka Ipadee Sitiyana and continuing with the hits Sanda Ahasa Wage, Himi Sanaramara, Premaye Vil There, Ahasin Tharuwak, Punpoda Sanda, Ma Ekkala Amanapa and Obata Ma Adaraya Kala Bawa.
 Jayawardena would later be involved in the films Kala Mal, Muhudu Lihini and Mangala Thagga as the composer.
 Apart from cinema, Jayawardena also worked on the television series: Maheshika and Eka Mawakage Daruwo.